Jamie95187/CV/README.md

 I am an enthusiastic and energetic entry level developer, with a strong passion in problem solving.
 My dedication to finding solutions instinctively led me to engage myself in the world of coding.
 The limitless possible resolutions to a given project intrigues me.

 My strong numerical background combines robust technical solutions which I love to integrate into my code.
-I super passionate about writing readable, tested and concise code.
+I am super passionate about writing readable, tested and concise code.
+I am currently working through the first month of a high intensity developer course at [Makers Academy](https://makers.tech/).

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

-#### This Skill

-- Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+- *Problem Solving* - I am very enthusiastic when it comes to solving any sort problems.
+From being stuck on a route in bouldering, to solving larger coding problems I am enthralled to get my hands dirty and dive straight in.
+The fascinating design of any of the solution is the multiple ways one can come to a solution, particularly in coding.
+- *Superb Communicator* - In my previous roles I have learnt how to interact with different levels of management, from training new recruits at Royal Mail to reporting back to senior members at the warehouse.
+Vigorous pair programming exercises on at Makers have taught us how to convey our ideas amongst a diverse group of cohorts.
+I keep my blog up to date, maintaining a record of my thoughts and what I've learnt on the course.
+- *Excellent Team Player* - Strategised concepts in a team based video game and maintained a cohesive unit to achieve national success.
+Consistently comfortable in finding my place in a team, whether that is following instructions from a leader or providing a leadership when the situation arises.
+- *Adaptability* - I've always welcomed new environments, new challenges, and new languages.
+Engaging in a dynamic setting at Makers has equipped us with skills that are transferable to any new team.
+Ranging from working with a very diverse set of students or solo on a given task.

 ## Education